Stability for linearized gravity on the Kerr spacetime: Analytic preliminaries

 \item if $s=1$, it holds that

-\item we have the following relation between $\Vert \hedt \varphi \Vert_{L^2(\Sphere)}$ and $\Vert\hedt' \varphi\Vert_{L^2(\Sphere)}$:
+\item we have the following relation between $\Vert \hedt \varphi \Vert_{L^2(\Sphere)}$ and $\Vert\hedtp \varphi\Vert_{L^2(\Sphere)}$:

-\end{enumerate} \end{lemma} \begin{proof} The first claim appears in \cite{leonard:poisson:1997}.
+\end{enumerate} \end{lemma} \begin{proof} The first point follows from integration by parts, see \cite[(A13)]{leonard:poisson:1997}.
 The second follows from taking $\psi=1$, and the third follows from complex conjugation.
-For the fourth claim, we multiply both sides of the commutator relation \eqref{eq:commutatorofhedtandhedtprime} by $\bar{\varphi}$ and use the Leibniz rule to obtain
+For the fourth point, we multiply both sides of the commutator relation \eqref{eq:commutatorofhedtandhedtprime} by $\bar{\varphi}$ and use the Leibniz rule to obtain

-By integrating over $\Sphere$ and noting the facts that $\hedt' \varphi \bar{\varphi}$ has boost- and spin-weight $0,-1$ and $\hedt \varphi \bar{\varphi}$ has boost- and spin-weight $0,1$, the integrals over $\Sphere$ of the first term on the left and the first term on the right are both vanishing, hence the relation \eqref{eq:hedt'hedtnormrelation} follows. \end{proof}
+By integrating over $\Sphere$ and noting the facts that $\hedtp \varphi \bar{\varphi}$ has boost- and spin-weight $0,-1$ and $\hedt \varphi \bar{\varphi}$ has boost- and spin-weight $0,1$, the integrals over $\Sphere$ of the first term on the left and the first term on the right are both vanishing, hence the relation \eqref{eq:hedt'hedtnormrelation} follows. \end{proof}

 \begin{lemma} Let $\varphi$ be a scalar of spin-weight $s$.
 For any $\ireg \geq 0$, it holds